mosharaf/eecs489/Assignments/Assignment-2/README.md

 <img src="proxy-overview.png" title="Video CDN in the wild" alt="" width="534" height="171"/>

 It should accept multiple concurrent connections using `select()` and be able to handle the required HTTP 1.1 requests for this assignment (e.g., HTTP `GET`).
-You might find the `select()` [demo covered in discussion](https://github.com/mosharaf/eecs489/tree/master/Discussion/discussion3) helpful.
+You might find the `select()` [demo covered in discussion](https://github.com/mosharaf/eecs489/tree/master/Discussion/Discussion3) helpful.

-*Note: A good resource to remind you of socket programming is [Beej's Guide to Network Programming Using Internet Sockets](http://beej.us/guide/bgnet/output/html/multipage/index.html).*

 ### Throughput Calculation